We’re pleased to be able to offer a number of residency opportunities.

 - Give an initial public presentation either about existing work and/or the research to be undertaken during the Residency

-- Engage with the Monash Faculty of Art Design & Architecture’s semester programs
+- Engage with the Monash Art Design & Architecture’s semester programs

 - Public engagement opportunity, eg. workshop, lecture, exhibition (of works produced during the residency, works in progress, or existing work)

-- Monash University logo, MADA and MUPC acknowledgement must appear on works that were developed during or associated with the residency and on all related publicity material
+- The Monash University logo, Monash Art Design & Architecture and MUPC acknowledgement must appear on works that were developed during or associated with the residency and on all related publicity material

 Applications will open July 2020 for the 2021 program.